 We provide a safe environment that allows individuals and couples to access and process painful memories and move closer to healing.
 Clients dictate the pace and intensity of the experience; all therapeutic activity is by permission.
 Multi-day intensives conclude with an after-care plan that clients can use to continue with supporting their recovery.

 Candidates for multi-day intensives may be recommended by another therapist.
 All candidates must be screened prior to scheduling by completing questionnaires and intake interviews to determine if an intensive retreat is appropriate for the client’s needs and to create a specific agenda for the client.
 With client consent, more than one therapist may participate to assist with facilitating a supportive experience and providing critical session feedback to clients.

 Training and Experience

 I’m a National Board-Certified Counselor and a Licensed Graduate Professional Counselor in the District of Columbia.
 I obtained my Masters in Counseling in Clinical Mental Health from Wake Forest University.
 I also hold a BA from Stanford University in Economics and an MBA from Columbia Business School.
 I have worked in Silicon Valley and on Wall Street, and am a former CFO and elite athlete.
-I have advanced training in mindfulness and meditation from the Institute of Meditation and Psychotherapy and ADHD.
-I’m a member of the American Counseling Association and a Couples Counseling and Sex Therapy consultation group.
+I have advanced training in ADHD, Accelerated Experiential Dynamic Psychotherapy (AEDP), Emotionally Focused Couples Therapy (EFT), and mindfulness and meditation from the Institute of Meditation and Psychotherapy.
 I’m working towards my independent licensure under the supervision of Lisa Smith, LPC.

 Contact: 202.930.3697, email@example.com